dshe/StringEnums/README.md

 Location.America.ToStrings() => new List<string> {"America", "USA"}
 ```
 #### new values
-When ToStringEnum(string) is called with a string that is not associated with any StringEnum, a new StringEnum is created which has IsNewValue set to true.
+When ToStringEnum(string) is called with a string that is not associated with any StringEnum constant, a new StringEnum constant is created.
+The new StringEnum has property "IsNewValue" set to true.
 ```csharp
 Location.Undefined.IsNewValue => false
 Location.Europe.IsNewValue    => false